yankeygilbert/Collision-Detection-and-Reporting-System/README.md

 LCD screen
 Car Module

-This is a collison detction system for raod based vehicles based on vibration and impluse analysis to predict collision.
+This is a collison detction system for raod based vehicles based on vibration analysis to predict collision.
 Circuit design and schematics are all added to project directory.